kevalpatel2106/Open-Weather-API-Wrapper/README.md

 - **Accessing the API:**

 Open weather api provides you functions to access below information:
-1. Get current weather for provided city, geo point or postal code
+- _Get current weather for provided city, geo point or postal code._
-2. Get three hourly forecast for city or, geo point.
+- _Get three hourly forecast for city or, geo point._
-3. Get the daily forecast for provided city or geo point.
+- _Get the daily forecast for provided city or geo point._

 You can get the required information by passing the required parameters.
 The information will be received in specific listeners.